sayedalif/apollo-level-2-bactch-5-assignment-01/README.md

 console.log(getDayType(Day.Monday)); // Weekday
 ```

-What is type inference in TypeScript?
-Why is it helpful?

-How does TypeScript help in improving code quality and project maintainability?

-# Provide an example of using union and intersection types in TypeScript.
+# Provide an example of using union and intersection types in TypeScript

 example if union type: